perfsonar/docs/_sources/install_debian.txt

 * Allow TCP tests from IPV4 and IPv6 addresses in the global Research and Education community routing table.
 * Deny TCP tests from everywhere else.

-To use the ESnet bwctld.limits file, get this file from ESnet as follows:
+To use the ESnet bwctl-server.limits file, get this file from ESnet as follows:
 ::

-    cd /etc/bwctl
+    cd /etc/bwctl-server
-    mv bwctld.limits bwctld.limits.dist
+    mv bwctl-server.limits bwctl-server.limits.dist
     wget --no-check-certificate http://stats.es.net/sample_configs/bwctld.limits
+    mv bwctld.limits bwctl-server.limits

-ESnet provides a shell script that will download and install the latest bwctld.limits file.
-The bwctld.limits file is generated once per day between 20:00 and 21:00 Pacific Time.
-You can run the shell script from cron to keep your bwctld.limits file up to date (it is recommended that you do this outside the time window when the new file is being generated).
+ESnet provides a shell script that will download and install the latest bwctl-server.limits file.
+The bwctl-server.limits file is generated once per day between 20:00 and 21:00 Pacific Time.
+You can run the shell script from cron to keep your bwctl-server.limits file up to date (it is recommended that you do this outside the time window when the new file is being generated).
 To download the shell script from the ESnet server do the following:
 ::

     cd /etc/bwctl